 Under the federal Family and Medical Leave Act, employees who meet the Act’s eligibility requirements are eligible to take unpaid leave for certain reasons.
 An in-depth explanation of the FMLA is explained in the “Employee Rights and Responsibilities Under the Family Medical Leave Act.”
 For certain types of leaves the University requires that paid leave be substituted for all or part of a FMLA leave.

-The University has announced for Summer 2014 two Summer Schedule options for employees: an abbreviated work week and a voluntary time off benefit program.
+Again for summer, 2015, Suffolk University offers two schedule options for staff: an abbreviated work week and a voluntary time off program.

-Certain employees may be eligible to work a four-day work week between Monday, July 14, and Friday, August 15, inclusive.
+Staff may be eligible to work a four-day work week between Monday, July 6 and Friday, August 14, inclusive.
+To participate in the abbreviated work week schedule, you must:

-If an employee participates in the abbreviated work week, s/he must:
+If you participate in the abbreviated work week you must:

-Administrative (exempt) staff are expected to perform a body of work which may require working more hours than those noted above.
+Managers and other staff whose jobs include regular inter-departmental meetings are encouraged to take Fridays off when working an abbreviated work week to ensure operational continuity.
+Remember, administrative (exempt) staff are responsible for a body of work which may require working more hours than those noted above.

 During the summer, some offices/departments have a decrease in work load.
-Because of this, certain employees may be eligible to take from two to 12 weeks’ unpaid time off (or partially paid by using accrued vacation time) between June 1 and August 15, inclusive.
-Participation requires that the office/department confirm that it can allow the employee to be away without filling her/his role with a temporary or student employee.
+Because of this, certain employees may be eligible to take from two to 11 weeks’ unpaid time off (or partially paid by using accrued vacation time) between June 1 and August 14, inclusive.
+To participate in the voluntary time off program, you must:

-If you wish to participate in the Voluntary Summer Time Program you should first discuss it with your manager/chair and complete the form.
+If you wish to participate in the voluntary time program you should first discuss it with your manager/chair and complete the form.
 Your manager/chair will review your request with your senior vice president/dean, who will make the final decision.
-While every effort will be made to accommodate all expressions of interest, there may be a need to compromise to meet staffing needs.
+While every effort will be made to accommodate all expressions of interest, there may be a need to compromise to meet staffing needs

 Guidelines for Managers: